Improvising With Triad Pairs.

 With this approach, you play linear and vertical at the same time.

 Here’s how this works:

-Let’s use the Dm and Em 2nd inversion (5th in the bass) shapes as example on the top 3 strings.
+Let’s use the Dm and Em 2nd inversion (5th in the bass) shapes on the top 3 strings as an example.

 The lowest fingered note in that Dm chord, on the G string, is A, the 5th of the Dm chord.

 When you move that shape up 2 frets, you get an Em chord.